cp3-ws1920/applications/README.md

 `min_angle` specifies the minimum angles triangles in the triangulation should have.

+The resulting triangulation can be plottet using the `plot_triangulation.py` Python script.

 ## Credits

 This repository as well as its submodules use [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page), a free C++ template library for linear algebra.